Vanishing performance of the parity-encoded quantum approximate optimization algorithm applied to spin-glass models: Bounding the performance of parity-encoded QAOA

 such that the terms are explicitly separated in single-body terms and two-body terms.
 However, for $p=1$ the gates that are present in the reverse causal cone of the two-body term $\sigma^z_{it} \sigma^z_{tj}$ are independent of $J_{ij}$.
 Indeed, the coupling strength $J_{ij}$ does not enter in the $p=1$ RCC of $\sigma^z_{it} \sigma^z_{tj}$, which follows from unitary cancellations, originating from the fact that $\comm{\sigma_{it}^x}{\sigma_{ij}^z}=0$ when $t\neq j$ (and that $\comm{\sigma_{it}^z}{\sigma_{ij}^z}=0$, $\forall j$).
 Therefore, we have that

 as for spin glasses the couplings are taken from a symmetric distribution around zero.
-This implies that only the local part in Eq.~\eqref{eq:H_ST2} is not vanishing.
+This implies that only the local part in Eq.~\eqref{eq:H_ST2} is contributing.
 These local terms are calculated in the first part of Appendix~\ref{app:calc_p1}.
 Therefore,

-where the approximation means the same as before, i.e. that the shape of the RCCs is the one of the bulk, shown in Fig.~\ref{fig:RCCs}{(A)} for $p=1$ in blue.
-The optimal angles are then the trivial angles shown in Fig.~\ref{fig:angles_C} for small $C$, i.e. $\beta^{\star}=-\gamma^{\star}=\pi/4$ and $\Omega^{\star}=0$.
+where the approximation means the same as before, i.e. that the topology of all the RCCs is assumed to be the one of the bulk, shown in Fig.~\ref{fig:RCCs}{(A)} for $p=1$ in blue.
+The optimal angles, minimizing Eq.~\eqref{eq:EST_p1}, are then the trivial angles $\beta^{\star}=-\gamma^{\star}=\pi/4$ and $\Omega^{\star}=0$.
+Notice that these angles are also optimal when minimizing the energy of the parity-encoded Hamiltonian, see Eq.~\eqref{eq:ex_HPE}, for small constraints strengths $C<2$ and large $N$ (see also Fig.~\ref{fig:angles_C}).
 The latter implies that the algorithm does not generate any entanglement, but only performs local rotations.
 These local rotations map the state $\ket{+}$ back to a product state in the $z$-basis where the state of each qubit $ij$ is set by $J_{ij}$ (in case $J_{ij} \in \{-1,1\}$).
 Concretely, $J_{ij}=1 \rightarrow \ket{0}$ and $J_{ij}=-1 \rightarrow \ket{1}$).
 Because of the fact that there are no correlations generated, the algorithm has vanishing performance

-This result means that the performance of the $p=1$ algorithm drops to random sampling as a function of $N$.
+This result means that the performance of the $p=1$ algorithm unavoidably drops to random sampling as a function of $N$.
+From this it can already be anticipated that $p$ will necessarily need to grow with $N$ in order to obtain a better performance.